Classically stable non-singular cosmological bounces

-The necessary conditions for a bounce can be understood by following the evolution of the Hubble parameter $H\equiv \dot{a}/a$ assuming Einstein gravity and a spatially flat Friedmann-Robertson-Walker (FRW) universe with metric $ds^2= -dt^2+a^2(t)dx^idx_i$ (where dot denotes differentiation with respect to FRW time $t$): During a period of ordinary (not de Sitter or anti-de Sitter) contraction, $H$ is becoming more negative as the scale factor $a(t)$ is shrinking, and the total energy density $\propto H^2$ is growing.
-During an ordinary expanding period, on the other hand, $H$ is becoming less positive as $a(t)$ is expanding, and the total energy density $\propto H^2$ is shrinking.
+Assuming Einstein gravity and a spatially flat Friedmann-Robertson-Walker (FRW) universe with metric $ds^2= -dt^2+a^2(t)dx^idx_i$ (where $a(t)$ is the scale factor), the challenge of obtaining a non-singular bounce can be best understood by following the evolution of the Hubble parameter $H$, defined as $\dot{a}/a$ (where dot denotes differentiation with respect to time $t$): During a period of ordinary (not de Sitter or anti-de Sitter) contraction, $a$ is shrinking while $H$ is becoming more negative and the total energy density $\propto H^2$ is growing.
+During an ordinary expanding period, on the other hand, $a$ is growing while $H$ is becoming less positive and the total energy density $\propto H^2$ is shrinking.
 These two cosmological phases can only be connected {\it classically} if, towards the end of the ordinary contracting phase, $H$ reverses its evolution and starts becoming less negative at a finite value of $a$, well before $H^2$ gets close to Planckian energies.
 During this `bounce stage,' the increasing value of $H$ eventually hits zero and continues to grow until it reaches a large positive value (well below the Planck scale but above the nucleosynthesis scale), at which point the bounce stage ends and $H$ begins to decrease.
 In a flat FRW universe, a growing Hubble parameter ($\dot{H}>0$), as occurs during the bounce stage, corresponds to violating the null energy condition (NEC).
-Hence, we see the NEC violation is essential.